India now known as 'rape capital

 India now known as 'rape capital", says Rahul Gandhi

-Citing the increasing number of rape cases, Congress leader Rahul Gandhi on Saturday said the international community was ridiculing the country and India was now known as the 'rape capital' of the world.
+Citing the increasing number of rape cases in the country, Congress leader Rahul Gandhi on Saturday said the international community was ridiculing the country and India was now known as the 'rape capital' of the world.
 Winding up a three-day tour of his Wayanad Lok Sabha constituency, the Congress MP also lashed out at Prime Minister Narendra Modi and said his (Modi's) entire political career was based on hatred and division and violence.

 "The girls, sisters and mothers must be shocked when they read newspapers that every day a girl is raped or killed...
 The international community today ridicules India.